-The appeal process is initiated by contacting the originator of any academic decision letter within ten (10) business days of the date of the letter.
-This appeal will be forwarded to the Dean.
+The appeal process is initiated by contacting the Dean within ten (10) business days of the date of the letter.
 Appeals will only be heard in the following cases: alleged errors in process; the penalty of the decision is excessive; or discovery of new information.
 The KYCO Office of Student Affairs will serve as the student's guide through this appeal process.
 The Dean will consider such factors as, but not limited to, the student's overall prior academic performance, clinical proficiency, ability to meet the obligations and demands of the profession, et cetera, to determine what is in the best interest of the student.
-Among other options, the Dean may require the student to 1) repeat a portion of the academic year in which the failure(s) were received; 2) repeat the entire academic year in which the failure(s) were received; or 3) repeat one or more academic years, to achieve necessary competency.
+Among other options, the Dean may require the student to 1) repeat a portion of the academic year in which the failure(s) were received; 2) repeat the entire academic year in which the failure(s) were received; 3) repeat one or more academic years, to achieve necessary competency; 4) engage regularly with student affairs and/or thrive 5) enroll in supplemental coursework; or 6) engage in study skills/test prep program; .
 The requirements for reinstatement may also stipulate that the reinstated student meets higher academic standards than students completing the coursework for the first time.
 The Dean's ruling is final and there are no further avenues for appeal.
 It is important to note, these appeals are not legal in nature; therefore, legal representation is not allowed.
 However, upon request, a personal advisor may be permissible.